About 360 seeds/oz, ⅛ oz packet sows 7 hills.

-Culture: The larger butternuts should be started indoors to mature in our climate.
+Culture: Butternuts should be started indoors to mature in our climate.

 Culture: May be direct-seeded or transplanted.
+Minimum germination temperature 60°, optimal temperature range 70–90°.
 Direct seeding: Sow 4–5 seeds per hill when weather has warmed after danger of frost.
 Allow 4–6' between hills.
 Thin to 3 best plants.
-Use row covers and low tunnels to hasten maturity and reduce insect damage.
 Transplanting: Start indoors three weeks before setting out.
 Do not disturb the roots.
 Transplant bush varieties 18" apart, vining varieties 30" apart.
+For either method, use wire hoops and row covers to hasten maturity and reduce insect damage.
 Tender, not frost hardy.
 Heavy nitrogen feeders.
 Excessive heat and/or drought can prevent blossom set, reduce yields.
 Winter squash can take one or two light frosts on the vine.
 To improve flavor and storage, field cure for at least 10 days after harvest, covering if hard frost threatens.
 Store under proper conditions, at least 50° and 60–70% relative humidity in a place with good air circulation.
 Do not pile up squash.
 Inspect periodically and be sure to use damaged, stemless or small fruit first.
 Acorns have the shortest storage time before getting stringy, followed by delicatas, buttercup/kabochas.
-Minimum germination temperature 60°, optimal temperature range 70–90°.
-Days to maturity are from direct seeding.

 Pest: Striped Cucumber Beetle